ICanBoogie/Routing/docs/ActionControllers.md

 With [ActionTrait][] and [RouteMaker][] resource controllers can be created with a minimum boilerplate.

-The following examples demonstrates how to create "resource" routes for "articles":
+The following example demonstrates how to create "resource" routes for "articles":

 ```php
 <?php